 - A yearly “Wellness” visit.
 Talk to your doctor or other health care provider about changes in your mental health.
 They can evaluate your changes year to year.

 All people with Part B are covered.

 Your costs in Original Medicare

-- Substance Abuse & Mental Health Services Administration
+- Substance Abuse and Mental Health Services Administration (SAMHSA)

-- National Institute of Mental Health
+- National Institute of Mental Health (NIMH)

-If you need immediate help for yourself or someone in a crisis, call the National Suicide Prevention Lifeline at 1-800-273-TALK or 1-800-SUICIDE (1-800-273-8255).
-TTY users should call 1-800-799-4TTY (1-800-799-4889).
+If you or someone you know is in crisis, call the National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255).
+TTY: 1-800-799-4TTY (1-800-799-4889).
 You can call and speak with a counselor 24 hours a day, 7 days a week.

 Call 911 if you're in immediate medical crisis.